michael-digi/StockTradingApp/README.md

 ## Installation

 There are two folders in the root: Client and Server.
-You must cd into EACH folder and type:
+You must cd into EACH folder, each running in a separate terminal and type:

 ```bash
 npm install